How to Copy, Move and Rename Files in Linux (Step-by-Step Guide)

 We can also use the rename command, trick to use it is to get used to its syntax however if you know some Perl, you may not find it tricky.

-Let us see some examples.
-If you wanted to rename some files in a directory in order to replace all of the upper case letters with lower ones.
+Let us see some examples if you wanted to rename some files in a directory to replace all upper case letters with lower ones.
 Generally, you don’t find such files with capital letters on Unix or Linux systems, but you can.
 Following is an easy way to do this without using the mv commands for each one.
-The /A-Z/a-z/ specification informs the command to change any letters which are ranging from A-Z with a-z.
+The /A-Z/a-z/ specification informs the command to change any letters that range from A-Z to a-z.

 $ ls